~ Fritz Perls

 - Create a body image sketch.
 Practice life drawing to fall in love with all of the varieties of the human body, including your own.

 - Draw a mirror self-portrait.
 This activity is based around a Piet Mondrian quote: "The purer the artist's mirror is, the more true reality reflects in it."

 - Draw yourself as a superhero.
 Many people like superhero stories.
 We resonate with the themes in the stories, with the dilemmas and problems that superheroes face, and we aspire to their noble impulses and heroic acts.

 These activities will ask you to face some unpleasant aspects of life, but with the goal of overcoming them.

 - Draw a place where you feel safe.
 An art therapy directive for finding your safe place.

 - Create a mini-diorama.
 A diorama can showcase an important moment in your life or something from your imagination.

 - Draw something that scares you.
 Everyone is frightened of something and in this project you'll get a chance to bring that fear to light and hopefully work towards facing it.

 - Turn your illness into art.
 Struggling with a potentially terminal illness?
 Process your feelings about your illness.

 If you prefer to cut and paste rather than draw or paint, these projects are for you.

 - Create a face collage on a mask.
 We all wear masks of some sort.
 This project lets you showcase what's in your mask and the face you put on for the world.

 - Create a calming collage.
-Choose images that you find soothing, calming or even meditative and combine them to create a collage to help you to relax.
+Choose collage elements that you find soothing, calming or even meditative and combine them to create a collage to help you to relax.

 Examine aspects if who you are and how you see the world through these art projects.

 - Draw images of your good traits.
 Creating drawings of your good traits will help you to become more positive and build a better self-image.